 There were red specks flying all over the table and floor— She was scratching off a lottery ticket when I walked in; her blue-glued nails picking off the rows and columns, revealing numbers in vulgar font.
 Jumbo Bucks in bold.
 Win up to 20 times.
-I sat down and as she scraped I let her cuss out the ER doctor whom she saw two days ago.
+I sat down and as she scraped she cussed out the ER doctor whom she saw two days ago.

 numbers.
-I would have told her I hate it when she comes late to our appointments.
-I would have said I will not prescribe your adderall anymore.
-I would have ended the visit and moved on to the next patient.
+I hate it when she comes late to our appointments.
+How many times has she scheduled a visit with me and no showed?
+I could stop prescribing her adderall.
+I can end this visit now and move on to the next patient.
 You tell me your mother is dying.
 You left to be with her.
 You were with her when they decided to send her home to die comfortably.
 Her legs became huge.
 Tree trunks.
 She groans in pain and her heart is all to shit, excuse me.
 I stop

 looking at my computer.
-Three years ago I remember touching your arms and legs for the first time— craters and valleys, an archipelago of scars and atrophy.
-You do know about veins and you ran out of them.
+It was three years ago when I first touched your arms and legs— craters and valleys, an archipelago of scars and atrophy.
+You know about veins and you ran out of them.
 You stopped using years ago but new ulcers appeared and that’s how I came to know you.
 Finally, one day you let me biopsy them.
-The results showed vasculitis and that’s why I needed more tests.
-Your lungs are affected.
-I advised you to go to the ED.
+The results showed a vasculitis and I planned for more tests.
+Your lungs became sick and one day you couldn’t breathe so I advised you to go to the ED.

 “Coke” – “Pure cocaine was first isolated in the 1880s and was first used as a local anesthetic in eye surgery.
 It was particularly useful in surgery of the nose and throat because of its ability to provide anesthesia and constrict blood vessels, thereby limiting bleeding.
 Cocaine was legal and widely used in the United States during the second half of the 19th century and was a main ingredient of the original Coca-Cola.”; Onset of action and duration of action for various routes of exposure: intravenous (<1 min, 30-60 min), nasal (1-5 min, 60-120 min), smoking (<1 min, 30-60 min), gastrointestinal (30-60 min, unknown).